chandlerberry/boggart/README.md

 # Boggart
-A Discord Bot that utilizes OpenAI's API for Image Generation and (soon) Chat Completions

-docs coming soon...
+A Discord Bot using the OpenAI API to generate images using DALLE 3